 By default, your Site Builder website comes pre-populated with various pages to set you on the right foot.
 These include an About Us page, Contact page, Blog Homepage, and various Category and Inventory pages.

 You can manage the pages on your website via the Pages menu in the left sidebar.
-This menu is always visible while working in Site Builder and can be easily accessed at any time.
+This menu is visible while working in Site Builder and can be easily accessed anytime.

 Adding New PagesBack to top